-After surgery, it is essential that you rest and avoid any vigorous exercise or activities that may increase blood pressure and delay healing.
-Mild swelling and some bruising are to be expected after this surgery.
-These side effects reach a maximum after 24-48 hours.
-They will usually fade by the 10th postoperative day.
-Some minor bruising and swelling may persist after three weeks but this may be easily disguised with the careful application of a concealer, if you wish to do so.
+After surgery it is essential that you rest and avoid any vigorous exercise or activities that may increase blood pressure and delay healing.
+Mild swelling and some bruising is to be expected after this surgery, this reaches a maximum after 24-48 hours fading down usually by the 10th postoperative day.
+Some minor bruising and swelling may persist after three weeks but this may be easily disguised with the careful application of a concealer.

-The fine stitches are removed after one week and specific instructions given on massage and muscle exercises.
+The fine stitches are removed after one week and specific instructions will be given on massage and muscle exercises.

-Application of local or general anaesthetic at the treatment site ensures total comfort for the duration of the procedure
+Application of local or general anaesthetic at the treatment site ensures total comfort for the duration of the lower blepharoplasty procedure